 Do I need business insurance if I’m self-employed?

-If you employ anyone, including permanent or temporary staff or contractors, you’ll need employers’ liability insurance.
+If you employ anyone outside of your direct family, including permanent or temporary staff or contractors, you’ll need employers’ liability insurance.

-If you give advice, provide a professional service, handle client data or offer a professional service and could potentially be sued for negligence or making a mistake, then you’re likely to need professional indemnity insurance.
+If you give advice, provide a professional service or handle client data and could potentially be sued for negligence or for making a mistake, you’re likely to need professional indemnity insurance.